 When teaching older students, use the pencil down method rather than the multiple stroke method.
 For example, an 'a' is written with the pencil constantly down, not raised and lowered for two separate strokes.
 Likewise, 'm' is written using one smooth, flowing motion with the pencil continually down.
 Teach the way you write letters.
 This is how most English speakers print.
 It is more fluid, rhythmic, and efficient.

 One lesson (one line) per day allows literate students time to practice their handwriting skills.
 SLIFE and nonliterate students may need a day or more for each lesson.
 After learning all the letters and numbers, students should practice writing all the uppercase letters in the alphabetic order, then the lowercase letters, and lastly the uppercase and lowercase combined.
-Pangrams, sentences which include all 26 letters, are excellent for reinforcement.
+Practice all the full height lowercase letters and all the descenders.
+Pangrams, sentences which include all 26 letters, are also excellent for reinforcement.
 (The quick brown fox jumps over the lazy dog.)